 Our family loves tortilla soup, so I make it about once a week with a lot of improvisation based on what’s around.
-Since I taste as I go, it always turns out well, but rarely is one batch of tortilla soup the same as the last.
-Because I like this recipe so much and want to share it, I finally took some notes and wrote down measurements for the soup.
+Since I taste as I go and change things up, rarely is one batch of tortilla soup the same as the last.
+I finally took some notes and wrote down measurements for our favorite tortilla soup.

-This one’s lighter in the sense that it doesn’t have any cream or cheese.
-The tortillas thicken the soup, and chicken adds a lot of satisfying protein, though you could just as easily make this vegetarian by leaving it out and using vegetable broth.
+So this is a thick soup, but it is lighter in the sense that it doesn’t have any cream or cheese.
+The tortillas thicken the soup, and chicken adds satisfying protein, though you could just as easily make this vegetarian by leaving it out and using vegetable broth.
 If you try it, let me know!
 And if you have a favorite tortilla soup recipe, I’d be interested in hearing that as well.
-This one doesn’t have any “fire” to it because I typically don’t like mouth numbing food (sinus clearing, yes…mouth numbing, no).
-So if you want to add that kind of heat, be sure to add your favorite HOT pepper or use a spicy chili powder.
+This one doesn’t have too much heat to it because I typically don’t like mouth numbing food (sinus clearing, yes…mouth numbing, no).
+So if you want to add that kind of heat, be sure to add your favorite HOT pepper or use a spicy chili powder or use Rotel tomatoes.

 - 2 tablespoons light olive oil or vegetable oil